Head of Department: Mr Trehy

 History also places a particular stress on the development of independent thought and requires excellent communication skills, namely high levels of literacy and oral presentation.
 All students but especially in KS4 and KS5, will be expected to work independently to think for themselves and to engage in a good deal of wider reading and research.
 Students will often have to present the results of research both independently and in the wider context of class and group discussions.

 There is also a fundamental need to come to terms with unfamiliar periods in history in a way that facilitates reflective and adaptable skills, including empathy and imaginative insight.
 Students need to be able to assess past events in a critical manner and not merely “tell the story”.

 History at this school as a whole, offers various different approaches to learning, at different levels and in a wide range of subject areas.
 The Burnham Grammar School History department is unusual in offering a comparatively wide range of periods for study.
 Courses and topics vary from general overviews at one extreme such as the Cold war in Year 8, to in-depth studies at the other, such as the development of the French Nation State during the 16th Century in Year 13.
 The former encourages understanding of historical process, with its mix of continuity and change; the latter develops the analysis of documents and other material, developing research methods.

 What we study at Burnham Grammar School:

-Although studying medieval and early modern history (16th and 17th centuries) may be new to many people, the current history students can assure you that they enjoy learning about these topics.
+The current curriculum at A Level ranges from the 16th to the 19th Century.
 There is a focus on the development of essay skills.
 However, there are a range of different question types, some of which do not require a response beyond two A4 pages, whilst others are rather longer.
-There are also document questions and a piece of coursework of between 3,500 and 4,000 words.
+There are also document questions and a piece of coursework of between 4000 and 4500 words.
 The Exam Board is OCR.

 Scheme of Assessment